dennis-sheil/commandergenius/readme.txt

 future.

 We have done no work to allow custom games.

+The config.h file in src was not gone over stringently, some of the defines in there can easily be wrong.

 The volume keys are caught in the Video.java file and dealt with there.
 Perhaps this should be dealt with in the keys reddefined in